Python-BI-2023/HW4_Functions2/README.md

 Counts polar and nonpolar aminoacids in sequence.

 Arguments:
-- sequence: sequence in which we count polar and nonpolar aminoacids.
+- sequence: sequence in which we count polar and nonpolar aminoacids. \newline
 Returns:
 - Dictionary with dictionary with keys 'Polar', 'Nonpolar' and appropriate aminoacid counters as values.
 ##### Example: